cyrildever/crumbl-jar/README.md

 ![GitHub issues](https://img.shields.io/github/issues/cyrildever/crumbl-jar)
 ![NPM](https://img.shields.io/npm/l/crumbl-js)

-crumbl-jar is both an executable in the JVM and a Scala client for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Cyril Dever for [Edgewhere](https://www.edgewhere.fr).
+crumbl-jar is both an executable to work in the JVM and a Scala client for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Cyril Dever for [Edgewhere](https://www.edgewhere.fr).

-If you're interested in using the library, please [contact us](mailto:contact@edgewhere.fr).
+If you're interested in using the library and/or the whole Crumbl&trade; process, please [contact us](mailto:contact@edgewhere.fr).

-### Process ###
+### Process

 The whole process could be divided into two major steps:
 * create the _crumbl_ from a source data;